Standard Setting

 In December of 2021, the SASB Standards Board approved a new standard-setting project evaluating whether and how to address the themes of diversity, equity and inclusion in 45 industries.
 More information on that project can be found on the DEI project page.

 These projects were transitioned to the ISSB upon consolidation of the Value Reporting Foundation into the IFRS Foundation in August 2022.
-Upcoming consultation on the ISSB's future agenda priorities will inform the delivery plan for these projects.
+The consultation on the ISSB's future agenda priorities will inform the delivery plan for these projects.

 -